D1Doris/CQADupStack/README.md

 #### EVALUATION METHODS FOR CLASSIFICATION ####

 -  evaluate_classification(self, scorefile) <br />
-        Takes a file with scores as input and returns a dictionary with the Precision, Recall, F1-score and Accuracy. <br />
+        Takes a file with scores as input and returns a dictionary with the Precision, Recall, F1-score, Accuracy and Precision and Recall per class. <br />
         The file with scores should have the same format as the classification training and test sets: <br />
         One line per classification with two space separated postids followed by a 1 for duplicates, or 0 for non-duplicates. <br />